mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Issue_link_tooltip.md

 **Step 3**

-1. Delete any desired `issue` on Gitlab whose link exist in any desired channel or DM/GM on MM.
+1. Delete any desired `issue` on Gitlab whose link exists in any desired channel or DM/GM on MM.
 2. Navigate to MM and refresh the page.
 3. Hover the cursor over the link of the deleted `issue` on MM.